 Not every laser works for tattoo removal.
 Specifically, a type of laser known as a “q-switched” is best for these treatments.
 Q-switching is not a specific wavelength of light, but rather a way that light is amplified and made more powerful by the laser.
 Q-switched lasers utilize different wavelengths of light—which is helpful since different colors of tattoo ink attract different wavelengths.

 Laser tattoo removal is a process that is customized for each patient.
 No two tattoos are exactly alike and neither are two laser tattoo removal programs.
 Sometimes, what worked for one patient’s tattoo won’t for another, and some tattoos take longer to treat than others and require the use of several different q-switched devices rather than just one.

-The color of the tattoo makes a big difference in how easy it is to remove and how long the process takes.
-Dark colors – which absorb light easily – are the easiest colors to remove.
-Dark blue and black respond quickest with red being the easiest after the dark colors.
-Other colors including pink, green, light blue, orange and white that are difficult to remove quickly because these do not absorb light easily.
-These colors can often take many visits to remove or will require a different type of laser to remove them.
+Most laser tattoo removal can be successfully completed with a series of 5 to 15 treatments spaced 6 to 8 weeks apart.
+If you have a lot of color in your tattoo, you will likely be on the higher end of this estimate.
+Dark colors absorb light easily, and are the easiest colors to remove.
+Dark blue and black respond quickest and red is the next easiest to remove after the dark colors.
+Other colors including pink, green, light blue, orange and white are more difficult to treat because they don’t absorb light easily.
+These colors can often take several visits to remove or can require a different type of laser altogether to remove them.